 Your questions, answered using your own appointment and trusted sources — national health guidance and trusted charities.
 With citations.

 Advoca was created by two practising NHS doctors who kept hearing the same thing from patients: “I wish I could remember what was said.”
-Every update is made alongside cancer patients, rare disease communities and specialist UK charities — not bolted on by a tech company.
-Advoca is always an assistant to your care team, never a replacement.
+Every update is made alongside cancer patients, rare disease communities and specialist UK charities..
+Advoca is the perfect assistant to your care team, never a replacement.

-Advoca is built from the ground up for cancer patients and rare disease patients, and the carers walking that journey with them.
+Advoca is built from the ground up for cancer patients and rare disease patients, and their carers.

-It's also there for anyone facing a complex diagnosis — chronic illness, mental health, pregnancy, or any appointment where there's too much to remember.
+It's also there for anyone facing any complex care journey — chronic illness, mental health or any appointment where there's too much to remember.
 If you've ever left a consultation wishing you could replay it, Advoca is for you.

 Yes, security and privacy are our top priorities.
 Your recordings are stored on your phone, and while they are processed on our servers, they are immediately deleted afterward.
 All data is fully encrypted both on your device and on our secure UK servers.